SRCF/docs/content/reference/timeout/index.md

 Want to request a feature?
 You can do so by emailing `support@srcf.net`.

-Here\'s a preview of what Timeout looks like:
+Here's a preview of what Timeout looks like:

 ![image](https://blindsidenetworks.com/wp-content/uploads/2020/02/bigbluebutton-html5-hero.png){width="600px"}